 The Merced, Calif. native played four years at Idaho, three as a starting guard, and spent one season with the Indianapolis Colts before beginning his coaching career.

-Cable, born on November 26, 1964, and his wife Carol, have four children, Ryan, Amanda, Alex and Zach.
+Cable, born on November 26, 1964, and his wife Carol, have five children, Ryan, Amanda, Alex, Zach and Vincent.